qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 Hillshade
 ---------
-Given a DTM in input calculates the hillshade raster layer.
+Given a Digital Terrain Model in input calculates the hillshade raster layer.

-The shading of the layer is calculated according to the sun position: you have the options to change both the horizontal angle (azimuth) and the vertical angle of the sun:
+The shading of the layer is calculated according to the sun position: you have the options to change both the horizontal angle (azimuth) and the vertical angle (sun elevation) of the sun:

 .. figure:: /static/user_manual/processing_algs/qgis/azimuth.png
    :align: center
    :scale: 50%

    Azimuth and vertical angle

-The hillshade map contains values from 0 (complete shadow) to 255 (complete sun).
+The hillshade layer contains values from 0 (complete shadow) to 255 (complete sun).
+Hillshade is used usually to better understand the relief of the area.

 .. figure:: /static/user_manual/processing_algs/qgis/hillshade.png
    :align: center

- Hillshade map with azimuth 300 and vertical angle 45
+   Hillshade layer with azimuth 300 and vertical angle 45

 Particularly interesting is to give the hillshade layer a transparency value and overlap it with the elevation raster:

 .. figure:: /static/user_manual/processing_algs/qgis/hillshade_2.png
    :align: center

- Overlapping the hillshade with the elevation map
+   Overlapping the hillshade with the elevation layer

 Parameters